ssharoff/robust/README.md

 gastric 17 59681
 ```

 In this example, *correct* occurs once in two documents (with the length of 8309 and 20116 words).
-In this example the objects of counting are lemmas, we can also count word forms or POS tags.

 A list of this kind is produced by taking a corpus in the form of one document per line and running

 `docfrq-list.sh`

-A separate script ~~ splits the document-level list into separate documents with the frequencies for each individual object of counting, such as *take* or *price*.
+A separate script ~frq-split.sh~ splits the document-level list into separate documents with the frequencies for each individual object of counting, such as *take* or *price*.

 `frq-split.sh`